-- Dissolved reactive phosphorus (DRP) results recorded minimal increases between both sites.
-The largest increase between the two sites was found during the January and May 2023 monitoring rounds with an increase of 0.005 g/m3. - Electrical conductivity (EC) values indicated slight increases between the two monitoring sites across the four monitoring rounds.
-The largest increase was found in the May 2023 monitoring round with an increase of 1.6 mS/m. - Free ammonia (NH3) was recorded at very low concentrations throughout the monitoring period.
-The largest increase of free ammonia was recorded during the September 2022 monitoring round with an increase of 0.0011 g/m3, which is minimal, and well below the consent limit of 0.025 g/m3. - pH results indicated values that were approximately neutral pH (approximately pH 7).
-The range recorded was 7.2-7.7 pH units, with the highest reading recorded downstream of the site during the September 2022 survey.
-The largest increase in pH was also observed in the receiving water at the time of this survey, with an increase of 0.5 pH units between the upstream and downstream sites.
-There is no specific limit on the pH conditions in the receiving water, however the consent does
+- Phosphate (DRP) results recorded minimal differences between both sites.
+The largest and only increase between the upstream and downstream sites was found during the September 2023 monitoring round with an increase of 0.008g/m3.
+On all the other sampling dates there was either a decrease in DRP or it remained the same. - Conductivity values indicated slight increases between the two monitoring sites across the four monitoring rounds.
+The largest increase was found in September 2023 with an increase of 2.9mS/m.

-3 FNU - Formazin Nephelometric Unit, a measure of scattered light at 90 degrees from the incident light beam.

-- prohibit the discharge from giving rise to a barrier preventing the movement of fish.
-The change does not exceed the ±0.5 pH above which the change in pH may result in a barrier to fish passage. - Surface water temperatures ranged from 9.0-16.7°C this monitoring period.
-The lower temperatures were observed in June 2023, whilst the higher temperatures were recorded in the January 2023 monitoring round.
-The greatest increase was noted at 0.2°C. It is noted that there was a decrease of 1°C between the upstream and downstream sites at the time of the September 2022 survey.
-This may be as a result of cooler temperatures in the Kahouri Stream, which joins the Pātea River between the two sampling sites. - Total ammoniacal nitrogen (NH4) was recorded throughout this monitoring period.
-The range recorded 0.058 g/m3 through to 0.240 g/m3 indicated low concentrations for this analyte.
-It should be noted that the higher concentrations were recorded at the upstream water quality sites at the time of all four surveys. - Total suspended solids (TSS) was at or below the level of detection (<3 g/m3) during the majority of the monitoring period.
-The highest value of 9 was recorded at the downstream site in May 2023 and the greatest increase was observed during the same period. - Turbidity ranged from 0.71-1.85 FNU, with the highest instream turbidity recorded during the May 2023 survey.
-The largest increase in this analyte was 0.5 FNU during the same monitoring survey.
+- Un-ionised ammonia was recorded at very low concentrations throughout the monitoring period.
+For all sampling dates concentrations decreased at the downstream site.
+All levels (range below detection limit to 0.0039g/m3) were well below the consent limit of 0.025g/m3. - Ammoniacal nitrogen concentrations were all lower at the downstream site compared to upstream.
+The recorded range was from 0.019g/m3 through to 0.270g/m3 indicating low concentrations for this analyte. - Most of the pH results indicated values that were approximately neutral pH (approximately pH 7).
+Although there were slightly elevated results for the river at both upstream and downstream sites during January 2024 (pH 8.6).
+This is most likely attributed to the summer climate conditions, dry, warm and low river flows increasing the chance of algal growth.
+There was no increase of pH levels downstream, all samples decreased in pH except for the sample taken during June 2024, where it remained the same. - Surface water temperatures ranged from 9.1-20.0°C this monitoring period.
+The lowest temperatures were observed in April 2024, whilst the higher temperatures were recorded in the January 2024 monitoring round.
+The greatest increase recorded was 0.6°C during January 2024.
+It is noted that there was a marginal decrease in temperature of 0.2°C between the upstream and downstream sites at the time of the September 2023 survey.
+This may be as a result of cooler temperatures in the Kahouri Stream, which joins the Pātea River between the two sampling sites. - Total suspended solids (TSS) was at or below the level of detection (<3g/m3) during the majority of the monitoring period.
+The highest value of 4g/m3 was recorded at the downstream site in January 2024 and the greatest increase (1g/m3) was also observed on this occasion. - Turbidity ranged from 1.17-2.10 FNU, with the highest instream turbidity recorded during the June 2024 survey.
+On two sampling dates (September 2023 and June 2024) the turbidity decreased at the downstream site, and on two occasions there was an increase.
+The largest increase in this analyte was 0.15 FNU during April 2024, and the largest decrease recorded was 0.45 FNU during June 2024.